yogiklatt/DCS_OperationBaguette/README.md

 # DCS_OperationBaguette
 DCS mission

-The mission is currenlty in "editing" mode.
-In order to export that mission you must do the following:
+The mission is ready to go.
+For quick editing do the following:

 1) Open the mission in DCS World Editor
 2) Open the trigger editor
 3) Go to the second trigger from above (DoMissionSetup)
-4) You need comment out the following line in the Do Script part:
+4) You need comment in the following line in the Do Script part:

-So instead of
+So instead of:

+--assert(loadfile("C:\\Users\\jklatt\\Saved Games\\DCS.openbeta\\Missions\\PGOB_scripts.lua"))()

+it reads:

 assert(loadfile("C:\\Users\\jklatt\\Saved Games\\DCS.openbeta\\Missions\\PGOB_scripts.lua"))()

-it reads
---assert(loadfile("C:\\Users\\jklatt\\Saved Games\\DCS.openbeta\\Missions\\PGOB_scripts.lua"))()
+Then remove the contents of the Do Script File part in the same trigger.

 The line above needs to be there during LUA scripting as it allow to execute the LUA code without having it embedded in the miz file.

-5) Create a new Action in the same trigger "Do Script File" and select PGOB_scripts.lua from this repository.
-This will then embed the LUA file in the miz file.
+If you want to export it properly, you need to reattach it via the Do Script File action.

 Remember you can always read all miz contents by opening it with a zip browser.